azie-amiza/WADT-AS2-03/README.md

 - *Comments:* Managed to make the screen responsive by adding 'min-h-screen' on the first div class.
 [9.03pm]

 - **Objective: Web app is optimized through techniques to reduce size of library used.
 [7:04pm]**
-- *Comments:* Unfortunately, still not yet.
+- *Comments:* For this, I used import on App.vue for optimizing.

 ---